 According to the Centers for Disease Control and Prevention (CDC), elder abuse is the abuse and neglect of persons age 60 and older by a caregiver or another person in a relationship that involves an expectation of trust.
 This applies to caregivers and medical professionals in a nursing home setting.

-Missouri laws also address the public health and welfare of seniors by defining abuse as inflicting injury or harm that is physical, sexual, emotional, or financial in nature.
-It further defines neglect as failing to give services to a senior when a contractual duty exists to do so, leading to imminent danger to the health, safety, and welfare of the senior.
+Missouri and Illinois laws also address the public health and welfare of seniors by defining abuse as inflicting injury or harm that is physical, sexual, emotional, or financial in nature.
+Neglect is further defined as failing to give services to a senior when a contractual duty exists to do so, leading to imminent danger to the health, safety, and welfare of the senior.

-When a nursing home agrees to accept someone as a resident, they are agreeing to provide certain services to those residents.
+When a nursing home agrees to accept someone as a resident, they are agreeing to provide certain services to those residents, even if there is a pandemic that makes providing care more difficult or if the resident has multiple medical needs.
 At a bare minimum, they are to provide quality medical care to meet the needs of each individual resident.
 When the nursing home fails to meet the needs of the resident and the resident suffers injuries as a result, that is negligence.

 Common Signs of Abuse